njeloove/darkdynastyk9s/replit.md

 ## Overview

-This is a full-stack web application for DarkDynastyK9s, a puppy breeder specializing in American Pit Bull Terriers.
-The application displays available puppies with detailed information, images, and inquiry functionality.
-Built with React/TypeScript frontend, Express.js backend, and designed for a professional puppy breeding business.
+This is a complete full-stack web application for DarkDynastyK9s, a professional puppy breeder specializing in American Pit Bull Terriers.
+The application features a responsive puppy showcase with organized listings, detailed puppy information with image carousels, social media integration, and a comprehensive admin panel for managing puppy listings.
+Built with React/TypeScript frontend, Express.js backend, and designed for professional puppy breeding business operations.

 ## User Preferences